 Decisions are being made every day in state capitals and in Washington, DC that materially impact our clients’ interests.
 Based just steps from the New Jersey State House, the Gibbons Government & Regulatory Affairs Department offers a broad range of services and experience to our clients on state and federal legislative affairs, regulatory affairs and departmental actions, administrative law, business incentives, government procurement and contracting, and political and campaign finance compliance.

-The Gibbons Government & Regulatory Affairs Department was selected as the top lobbying firm in the state in the 2017 NJBIZ Reader Ranking Awards.
+The Gibbons Government & Regulatory Affairs Department was selected as a "Top 3" lobbying firm in the state in the most recent NJBIZ Reader Ranking Awards.
 The New Jersey Law Journal recently reported that Gibbons was ranked the state's #1 lawyer-lobbying firm by the New Jersey Election Law Enforcement Commission for the tenth year in a row.
 Attorneys in the Gibbons Government & Regulatory Affairs Department have held key positions in various governmental agencies and as staff members for a variety of federal and state elected officials.

 State Legislative Affairs

 The Gibbons Government & Regulatory Affairs Department reviews and analyzes for our clients hundreds of bill introduced by the New Jersey Legislature.
 We identify and evaluate legislation of operational or financial significance – both positive and negative – and create strategies to achieve our clients’ objectives.